-2 [Preliminary assumption] Still image: 10Mpixel 3Byte (Color) 1/4 (Lossless JPEG) at every 2 meters, average travel distance: 1,000km/month
+2 [Preliminary assumption] Still image: 10Mpixel \ 3Byte (Color) \1/4 (Lossless JPEG) at every 2 meters, average travel distance: 1,000km/month

-^{1 [}Preliminary assumption] Video stream: 10Mpixel 3Byte (Color) 1/4 (Lossless JPEG) 30FPS, average travel time: 30 min/day
+1 [Preliminary assumption] Video stream: 10Mpixel \ 3Byte (Color) \ 1/4 (Lossless JPEG) \ 30FPS, average travel time: 30 min/day

-^{3 [}Preliminary assumption] Automotive Ethernet: 100Mbps 1/3 (effective), average travel time: 30 min/day
+3 [Preliminary assumption] Automotive Ethernet: 100Mbps \1/3 (effective), average travel time: 30 min/day

-^{4 [}Preliminary assumption] Video stream: 2MP 3Byte (Color) 1/4 (Lossless JPEG) 30FPS 6 cameras travel time 8h/day 30 2.5 million connected cars
+4 [Preliminary assumption] Video stream: 2MP \3Byte (Color) \ 1/4 (Lossless JPEG) \ 30FPS \ 6 cameras \ travel time 8h/day \ 30 \ 2.5 million connected cars

-5 The response time in the uplink direction represents the duration for a single image from the onboard camera to be displayed in the cockpit system of the remote operator.
+The response time in the uplink direction represents the duration for a single image from the onboard camera to be displayed in the cockpit system of the remote operator.
 The response time in the downlink direction represents the duration from the moment when the remote operator gives driving instructions to the cockpit system until they are executed on the vehicle.

-^{6 [}Preliminary assumption] Still images: 10Mpixel 3byte (color) 1/4 (lossless JPEG).
+6 [Preliminary assumption] Still images: 10Mpixel \ 3byte (color) \ 1/4 (lossless JPEG).
 Up to four images per second.
-Automotive ethernet: 100Mbps 1/3 (effective).
+Automotive ethernet: 100Mbps \ 1/3 (effective).
 Average travel time: one hour/day.

-^{7 [}Preliminary assumptions] A vehicle makes four trips a day, and 10% of the trips are taken in the busiest hour of the day.
+7 [Preliminary assumptions] A vehicle makes four trips a day, and 10% of the trips are taken in the busiest hour of the day.

-^{8 [}Preliminary assumption] Single image upload: a vehicle may upload still images and ECU data concurrently.
-An image with the size of 10Mpixel 3byte (color) 1/4 (lossless JPEG) may be uploaded at the maximum frequency of one transaction per second.
-The ECU data is captured from Automotive ethernet at the typical data rate of 100Mbps 1/3 (effective).
+8 [Preliminary assumption] Single image upload: a vehicle may upload still images and ECU data concurrently.
+An image with the size of 10Mpixel \ 3byte (color) \ 1/4 (lossless JPEG) may be uploaded at the maximum frequency of one transaction per second.
+The ECU data is captured from Automotive ethernet at the typical data rate of 100Mbps \ 1/3 (effective).

-^{9 [}Preliminary assumption] Multiple image upload: a vehicle may upload still images and ECU data concurrently.
-Four images with the size of 10Mpixel 3byte (color) 1/4 (lossless JPEG) each may be uploaded at the maximum frequency of one transaction per second.
-The ECU data is captured from Automotive ethernet at the typical data rate of 100Mbps 1/3 (effective).
+9 [Preliminary assumption] Multiple image upload: a vehicle may upload still images and ECU data concurrently.
+Four images with the size of 10Mpixel \ 3byte (color) \ 1/4 (lossless JPEG) each may be uploaded at the maximum frequency of one transaction per second.
+The ECU data is captured from Automotive ethernet at the typical data rate of 100Mbps \ 1/3 (effective).

-As indicated in the above table, some of the predicted performance requirements will be difficult for the current communication infrastructure to manage.
-Note that it will count more data from laser scanners, known as LIDAR, for outside situational awareness.
-Therefore, it is important to discover any missing links in the technology and to find out how the technology is being deployed in order to realize the envisioned service scenarios, by analyzing the gap between the desired requirements and the existing technology and deployments.
+to find out how the technology is being deployed in order to realize the envisioned service scenarios, by analyzing the gap between the desired requirements and the existing technology and deployments.